stolksdorf/Parallax/readme.md

 # Basic Use

-Parallax at it's core is a library for manipulating **pages** within a **viewport**.
+Parallax at it's core is a library for manipulating **Pages** within a **ViewPort**.
 This can be as simple as an image carousel, or you can use it for an entire website's navigation.
 Parallax is built to be incredibly flexible and easy to use.
 Let's dive in.

 ### Image Carousel